zrshen/Personalized-Airbnb/README.md

 - K-means clustering: For grouping houses with similar features based on user inputs

 ## How to Access the Interface
-Open a python terminal and navigate to the 'Personalized-Airbnb' folder.
+Open a python terminal and navigate to the main folder of this repoistory.
 Run command below:
 - Python 2: python -m SimpleHTTPServer 8000
 - Python 3: python -m http.server 8000

 Where 8000 is the local host number.
-Then open a web browser at: http://localhost:8000/ to access the Home.html file.
+Then open a web browser at: http://localhost:8000/Personalized-Airbnb/Home.html to access the Home.html file.

 Reference: [https://ryanblunden.com/create-a-http-server-with-one-command-thanks-to-python-29fcfdcd240e](https://ryanblunden.com/create-a-http-server-with-one-command-thanks-to-python-29fcfdcd240e)